movementbuff/offthegridgame/README.md

-**Updated 16 Nov 2024: Improved Compatibility for all systems especially laptops by raising Level Streaming CVARS under [ConsoleVariables], + minor optimizations regarding lumen as well as broader VRAM budget inclusivity.**
+**Updated 16 Nov 2024: Updated Engine.ini and DeviceProfiles.ini - Improved Compatibility for all systems especially laptops by raising Level Streaming CVARS under [ConsoleVariables], + minor optimizations regarding lumen as well as broader VRAM budget inclusivity.**

 **Updated 2nd Nov 2024: Removed parameters for Preoptimsation of Shaders from DeviceProfiles.ini as it caused longer initial launch times.**